About

 from.curiosity_to_code_

-I first became curious about web development more than fifteen years ago while experimenting with WordPress, building small freelance websites for local clients, including a hotel-restaurant and a few small businesses.
+I first became curious about web development more than fifteen years ago while experimenting with WordPress, building small freelance websites for local clients.
 I loved seeing ideas come to life online, but I often reached the limits of what I could customize without understanding the code behind it.

 In 2021, I decided to go deeper and began learning through freeCodeCamp, where I earned my Responsive Web Design certification.
 That experience reignited my passion for creating and sparked a desire to understand how the web works from front to back.